 How did you end up choosing the MSx program at Stanford?

 What pushed me into applying to Stanford was that it was so different from what I’m used to.
-I wanted to be the farthest away as possible from my comfort zone, which is where I can explore the most and grow.
+I wanted to be as far away as possible from my comfort zone, which is where I can explore the most and grow.

 What stands out to you about the MSx program?

 My classmates have been the highlight of this program.
-I feel I have learned as much or more from my classmates as from the professors that are here.
+I feel I have learned as much, if not more, from my classmates as from the professors that are here.

 We were discussing in class a marketing campaign from the company Expedia.
 One classmate raised his hand and said, “I was vice president of Expedia for Latin America at this time and we made this decision because of this and this and that.”
 You can learn different, valuable lessons from these not only astonishingly accomplished professionals, but also genuinely inspiring human beings with whom I’ve had the most insightful and life-changing conversations.